 - a.
-Whole Breast Hypofractionation regimen (up to 16 treatments and up to an additional 8 boost treatments) - i. left-sided breast cancer AND - ii. the following cardiac doses cannot be, using 3D, including after the use of complex positioning and breath hold technique: mean heart dose > 3.2 Gy AND can be less than that with IMRT - b.
-Whole Breast Standard fractionation regimen (up to 25 treatments and up to an additional 8 boost treatments) - i.
+Whole Breast Hypofractionation regimen (maximum of 24 fractions; up to 16 treatments and up to an additional 8 boost treatments) - i. left-sided breast cancer AND - ii. the following cardiac doses cannot be, using 3D, including after the use of complex positioning and breath hold technique: mean heart dose > 3.2 Gy AND can be less than that with IMRT - b.
+Whole Breast Standard fractionation regimen (maximum of 33 fractions; up to 25 treatments and up to an additional 8 boost treatments) - i.
 Breast size >500 cc - ii.
-3D CRT results in hotspots >110% AND can be avoided with IMRT - iii.
-3D CRT, with positioning and breath hold optimization, yields a mean heart dose > 4 Gy AND can be less than that with IMRT - c.
-Partial breast irradiation - i.
-Up to 10 fractions delivered twice daily or 5 fractions delivered daily - d.
-Bilateral breast irradiation - Cervical cancer; or
+3D CRT results in hotspots >110% AND can be avoided with IMRT - 3D CRT, with positioning and breath hold optimization, yields a mean heart dose > 4 Gy AND can be less than that with IMRT - c.
+Accelerated Partial breast irradiation - i.
+CVS Health considers a maximum of 10 fractions delivered twice daily or 5 fractions delivered daily for stages 0, I, and II as medically necessary.